madison-college-rails/git-workshop-spring-2014/BASICS.md

 # See everyone's commits in the log.
 git log

-# Make a change in your file.
+# Make a change to your file.
 echo "Quizzical twins proved my hijack-bug fix." >> <USERNAME>.txt

 # Add and commit it.